-6.2 Adaptive Balanced x86 Scenario
+6.1 Adaptive Balanced x86 Scenario

 The first compilation scenario we experiment with is the Adaptive Adapt balanced optimization scenario on the x86.
-Figure 5(a) shows the performance of our tuned heuristic on SPECjvm98.
+Figure 4(a) shows the performance of our tuned heuristic on SPECjvm98.
 Our tuned heuristic improves the running time of 5 benchmarks, obtaining a significant reduction of 27% for raytrace.
 However, on mpegaudio we degrade performance by 8%.
 On average, we obtain a good running time reduction of 6% over the default heuristic.
 Our tuned heuristic also obtains reductions in total time (with compilation) for several benchmarks, as much as a 10% reduction on jess.
 Overall we get an average reduction in total time by 3% showing that inlining is a well-studied optimization in Jikes RVM and the default heuristic has been well-tuned especially for the SPECjvm98 benchmark suite.

-Figure 5(b) shows no significant reductions or degradations in running time for the DaCapo+JBB test suite and, on average, we achieve the same running time as the default heuristic.
+Figure 4(b) shows no significant reductions or degradations in running time for the DaCapo+JBB test suite and, on average, we achieve the same running time as the default heuristic.
 However, we obtain impressive reductions in total time on 6 out of 7 of the benchmarks by up to 56%.
 On average, we obtain an 29% reduction in total time for these benchmarks.
+Clearly, the correct tuning of an inlining heuristic can have a large impact on performance.